-1 Battery status Displays current battery voltage and charging status 2 GPS status GPS synchronization status: NO RCV: cable disconnected RCV: cable connected, but not synchronized PPS: synchronized but not reliable PPS&A: synchronized and reliable 3 Communication status WAMSTER communication status: DISABLED: communication disabled INIT: initialization in progress SET CONN: configuring server address and port CONNECTING: trying to connect to the server CONNECTED: connection established 4 Date and time Current time and date (hh:mm:ss DD.MM.YY).
-Time is synchronized through the GPS received, once the GPS status is PPS&A. 5 SD Card status Status of the installed micro SD card: NO CARD: card not installed INIT: card initialization in progress (after inserting a new card) INVALID: card malfunctioned or unsupported READY: card initialized 6 Soft function keys (assigned actions) These tags represent actions or submenus assigned to each of the four function keys (F1, F2, F3).
-In the main screen, they represent main submenus: METER: displays the Meter screen, used to monitor measurements STATUS: displays the Status screen, showing system status SETUP: displays the Setup screen, used for configuring the device

-Shows the device ID when connected to the Wamster network.
-Each device has a unique ID.
-This ID cannot be changed.
+1 Battery status Displays current battery voltage and charging status 2 GPS status GPS synchronization status: NO RCV: cable disconnected RCV: cable connected, but not synchronized PPS: synchronized but not reliable NOISE: receiving multiple pulses per second PPS&A: synchronized and reliable (full time synchronization) 3 Communication status WAMSTER communication status: DISABLED: communication disabled INIT: initialization in progress SET CONN: configuring server address and port CONNECTING: trying to connect to the server CONNECTED: connection established 4 Date and time Current time and date (hh:mm:ss DD.MM.YY).
+Time is synchronized through the GPS received, once the GPS status is PPS&A. 5 SD Card status Status of the installed micro SD card: NO CARD: card not installed INIT: card initialization in progress (after inserting a new card) INVALID: card malfunctioned or unsupported READY: card initialized 6 Soft function keys (assigned actions) These tags represent actions or submenus assigned to each of the four function keys (F1, F2, F3), F4).
+In the main screen, they represent main submenus: METER: displays the Meter screen, used to monitor measurements STATUS: displays the Status screen, showing system status SETUP: displays the Setup screen, used for configuring the device 7 Device ID Shows the device ID when connected to the Wamster network.
+Each device has a unique WAMSTER ID, which is not user-configurable.